 Argan oil is, in many ways, the unsung hero of hair oils.
 If you don’t believe me, check the numbers.
 According to Elle, between 2007 and 2011 the number of argan oil-based products on store shelves skyrocketed from just two to more than 100!
 The oil continues to experience a surge in popularity as celebrities and consumers alike, seek to reap its benefits.
 Grand View Research recently published a report predicting that in the U.S. alone, the argan oil market will be valued at a staggering $1.08 billion by 2025.

-When it comes to hair, argan oil is best known for its conditioning properties.
+When it comes to hair, this oil is best known for its conditioning properties.
 It promotes hair growth and a healthy, dandruff-free scalp according to Argan Oil World.
-The vitamin E in argan oil also acts as an antioxidant to protect and regenerate hair after exposure to things like chemicals, UV rays and also quickly regenerates cells, leading to faster hair growth.
+The vitamin E in the oil also acts as an antioxidant to protect and regenerate hair after exposure to things like chemicals, UV rays and also quickly regenerates cells, leading to faster hair growth.